top of page

 Hello and Welcome.
 I'm so glad you're here!

 You have a dog and you're really struggling with their behaviour, right?
-You've done your research, asked Dr.Google, friends and family.
-Maybe even jumped on a few Facebook groups in search of answers.
+You've done your research, asked Google or ChatGPT what is happening.
+Your friends and family try to be helpful but let's be honest, they're not.
+Maybe you've even jumped on a few Facebook groups in search of answers.

 And you're still none the wiser.